aeternity/aeternity/docs/debian_ubuntu_packaging.md

 ```

-In the case of the Erlang implementation of Aeternity, the
+In the case of the Erlang implementation of Aeternity, documentation
-documentation (installation, build, operations etc.) from the `docs/`
-directory are installed separately.
+files are not installed in that directory.
+However a symbolic link is
+created in `/usr/share/docs/aeternity-node/docs` to point to the fils
+in `/opt/aeternity/node/docs/`.
+This is required since the `install`
+file does not provide a robust way to separate or exclude directories.

+### links file

+*debian/pacakge_name.links* [[1]](https://www.debian.org/doc/manuals/maint-guide/dother.en.html#links)

-Create debian/package-name.links if symbolic links are required for
+Create `debian/package-name.links` if symbolic links are required for
 some reason (purely aesthetic or for operation purposes).

 ```
 var/log/aeternity/node opt/aeternity/node/log
-usr/share/doc/aeternity-node/docs/ opt/aeternity/node/docs
+opt/aeternity/node/docs usr/share/doc/aeternity-node/docs
 ```

 ### changelog file

 *debian/changelog* [[1]](https://www.debian.org/doc/manuals/maint-guide/dreq.en.html#changelog) [[2]](https://www.debian.org/doc/debian-policy/ch-source.html#debian-changelog-debian-changelog)

-Create debian/changelog file.
+Create `debian/changelog` file.
 This one is essential to package
 building.
 Packaging policy requires this file to be present to track
-changes introduced in newer versions and requires a special
+changes introduced in newer versions and requires a special format.
+It
-format.
-See `man dch`.
+is not advisable to try to create it by hand.
+It is best to see `man
+dch` or `man debchange`.

+Example:

 ```
 aeternity-node (1.1.0) unstable; urgency=medium